-Schedules and hours are set by the Library Director and Patron Services Manager.
+Schedules and hours are set by the Library Director.
 They must fit within the boundaries of the salary guidelines in the budget and should reflect predicted patron use levels.
 Schedules shall be posted by the Director no later than one week prior to the calendar week before the schedule begins.

 Time off is approved by the Library Director and dependent on the needs of the Library.
-Trading hours with another staff member is acceptable with the approval of the Director or Patron Services Manager.
+Trading hours with another staff member is acceptable with the approval of the Director.

 Employees are expected to arrive on time for the scheduled hours.
-Notify the Library Director or Patron Services Manager at least one hour prior to your scheduled hours if you are unable to work due to illness or other emergency.
+Notify the Library Director at least one hour prior to your scheduled hours if you are unable to work due to illness or other emergency.
 Excessive absenteeism or tardiness can result in disciplinary action up to and including dismissal.